About the ProxyShell Vulnerability

 How You Can Stay Vigilant

-Monitoring for this activity can be done a number of ways and with various different tools.
+Monitoring for this activity can be done with various different tools.
 The simplest form that Sedara has seen in practice and tested is the usage of behavior-based endpoint tools, such as Carbon Black.
 Sedara has used this method to correctly identify the web-shell activity and block it from all angles.

 This doesn’t prevent an attacker from attempting the exploits again, with different parameters, but if you are monitoring your EDR tools in real-time and performing true incident response on alarms of this nature, you should be able to identify and catch this activity rather quickly.